2 Probability

 Using the above, a covariance matrix can be factorised into the product of standard deviations \(\boldsymbol V^{1/2}\) and the correlation matrix as follows: \[ \boldsymbol \Sigma= \boldsymbol V^{1/2}\, \boldsymbol P\,\boldsymbol V^{1/2} \]

 In our notational conventions, a vector \(\boldsymbol x\) is written in lower case bold font, a matrix \(\boldsymbol M\) in upper case bold font.
 Hence random vectors and matrices as well as their realisations are indicated in bold font, with vectors given in lower case and matrices in upper case.
-Hence, as for scalar variables, upper versus lower case does not indicate randomness versus realisation.↩︎
+Hence, as for scalar variables, upper case versus lower case does not indicate randomness versus realisation.↩︎